amitdesai03/postman-server/README.md

 Runs as independent web application using CORS proxy and not as chrome plugin

 ## About
 Postman chrome plugin is excellent rest client.
-But it does not work on other browsers besides chrome.
-Also you are required to install plugin in browser.
+Because of that you are required to install plugin in browser.
-With this postman in cloud application, you can avoid such bottlenecks.
+With this postman in cloud application, you can avoid any installations.

 ## How
 Postman cannot be easily migrated to an stand alone web application due to CORS(Cross-Origin Resource Sharing) limitations.